What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 While it will measure certain skills of yours, it’s also very useful for some to help them gauge whether they be able to handle the intensity of grad-school programs.

-This exam will include questions that will test your skills and knowledge that will prove to be useful to succeed in postgraduate programs.
+All GRE sections will include questions that will test your skills and knowledge that will prove to be useful to succeed in postgraduate programs.
 It’s about critical-thinking and decision-making, for the most part.
 As higher levels of education prove to be more complex, this exam will offer you a glimpse into what’s in store for you if you do get into a grad school program.

 What does GRE stand for?